 The Last Word was one of the first pre-Prohibition drinks to lead the cocktail revival of the early aughts.
 Murray Stenson of Seattle’s Zig Zag unearthed the equal-parts classic—gin, maraschino liqueur, Chartreuse and lime juice—in Ted Saucier’s 1962 book, “Bottoms Up.”
 Before long, the Last Word was a staple in cocktail bars across the country, revered for its heady balance of sweet, sour and herbal flavors.
-Whether you hew to the original recipe or stake out your own variation (mezcal is worthy substitute for gin), one thing is certain: The Last Word will leave you, um, speechless.
+Whether you hew to the original recipe or stake out your own variation (mezcal can be a worthy substitute for gin), one thing is certain: The Last Word will leave you, um, speechless.

 - 3/4 ounce gin